History and a Historian

 World War II has always been my keen interest.
 I have been a GI Joe collector and passenger train buff all my life.

 These are pictures inside the Japanese American National Museum of a display of artifacts and photographs as explained above.
 I had an opportunity to visit the Museum which is situated in downtown Los Angeles.
-The pictures were taken in Western Europe of the 442nd Regimental Combat Team/ 100th Battalion composed of Japanese-Americans at the height of the war, circa 1944-1945.
+The pictures were taken in Western Europe of the 442nd Regimental Combat Team/ 100th Battalion composed of Japanese-Americans at the height of the war, circa 1944-1945, except the one in color which is the Saint Lo sector, further north.
 This is just a small sample of what was on display.

 The class A WW II uniform for officers.